-The layout of these two power stations are quite similar but the Explorer only offers a single AC outlet when the Yeti offers two.
+The layout of these two power stations is quite similar but the Explorer only offers a single AC outlet while the Yeti offers two.
 It does offer one more USB outlet than the Yeti, but whether or not that is beneficial will depend on what you plan on using the power station for.

 VS Suaoki G500 Portable Power Station

-The Yeti 400 and the Suaoki G500 are both built with durability and transporting in mind.
-Lets see how they stack up in common features and benefits.
+The Yeti 400 and the Suaoki G500 are both built with durability and transport in mind.
+Let’s see how they stack up in common features and benefits.

-Looking at the power outlets that each of these power stations offer, they are quite similar.
-They both offer two AC 110v plugs, 2 DC ports, a standard 12V plug and USB ports.
-The only difference is that the G500 offers a 2 fast charging USB ports along with one addition USB port for a total of 3 ports, one more than the Yeti 400.
+Looking at the power outlets that each of these power stations offers, they are quite similar.
+They both offer two AC 110v plugs, 2 DC ports, a standard 12V plug, and USB ports.
+The only difference is that the G500 offers 2 fast-charging USB ports along with one additional USB port for a total of 3 ports, one more than the Yeti 400.

 Online Reviews and Customer Ratings